EchtOps/AlphaHack/README.md

 or
 Google/StackOf (or whats your best way)

-If you have any feedback/bug , just join us @ [RocketChat](https://chat.prolitus.org) (Channel: [#GamerChain](https://chat.prolitus.org/channel/gamerchain))
+If you have any feedback/bug , just join us @ [RocketChat](https://chat.prolitus.org) (Channel: [#SofoGamers](https://chat.prolitus.org/channel/SofoGamers))

 ### Starting Game

-As said above ,from each session, you will find the password for next user.
+As said above , from each session, you will find the password for next user.

 `ssh walkman1@alphahack.chainchef.com -p 222`